Introduction to Healthy Diet Meals

 You can consider the example of Spartans, people who lived in the ancient city of Greek, who were famous for their physique and smartness.
 They always maintained healthy diet meals which include meat, olive’s figs, and fruits.
 They also maintained a healthy body by training in warfare.
-The games of the Olympics was started by Greek people to demonstrate fitness as well as smartness of Spartans.
+The games of the Olympics were started by Greek people to demonstrate the fitness as well as smartness of Spartans.

+Constipation is a condition in which there is difficulty in emptying the bowels, usually associated with hardened feces.
 This is an indication that you may not be drinking enough fluids.
 It also indicates that you are not getting enough fiber to help draw waste products through the gut and out of the body.

-Poor Stamina :
+2. Poor Stamina

-If your energy drops within a few hours after breakfast then you are suffering from poor stamina.
+Stamina is the ability to sustain prolonged physical as well as mental effort.
+If your energy drops within a few hours after breakfast, then you are suffering from poor stamina.
 This is the indicator that your diet is missing nutrients that help you remain energized and attentive.

-Bloating or acid reflux are the general symptom that something may be causing inflammation in the gut.
+The term bloated means swollen with fluids or gas.
+Bloating or acid reflux is the general symptom that something may be causing inflammation in the gut.
 You may be sensitive to gluten and possibly even have an immune reaction to it.
-In order to get rid of gluten avoid foodstuffs that are made of wheat.
-Getting rid of gluten, even just for temporarily, is an excellent way to detox.
+In order to get rid of gluten, avoid foodstuffs that are made of wheat.
+Getting rid of gluten, even just temporarily, is an excellent way to detox.

-The weak immune system may be due to deficiency of protein in the diet.
-There is some sign that is the indicator for the poor immune system such as craving for sweets, brain fog (which is feeling of mental confusion or lack of mental clarity), frequently catching cough and cold, feeling weak and drained.
+The immune system is a system of many biological structures and processes within an organism that protects against disease.
+The weak immune system may be due to the deficiency of protein in the diet.
+There is some sign that is the indicator for the poor immune system such as a craving for sweets, brain fog (which is feeling of mental confusion or lack of mental clarity), frequently catching cough and cold, feeling weak and drained.

 You can boost your immune system by including paneer, chicken, lentils, milk, and fruits in your diet.

 Skin problems such as a weird pimple on your cheek is an indicator that you have a hormonal imbalance.
 Symptoms such as rashes, acne, and skin eruptions are an indicator that whatever you are eating doesn’t provide sufficient nutrients to your body.
-It is time to take a note that you should supply your body with enough healthy fats to keep your skin functioning properly.
+It is time to take note that you should supply your body with enough healthy fats to keep your skin functioning properly.

+Oscillating emotions refers to the sudden change in emotion such as crying all of sudden and then laughing, impaired speech while communicating at all.
 This is an indicator that your brain isn’t getting the nutrients it desperately needs to function well.
 You may not be eating enough carbohydrates needed to produce serotonin.
-Serotonin is the monoamine neurotransmitter that is responsible for “feel-good” factor.
-Food such as fruits, vegetables, and whole grains contain an adequate amount of carbohydrate.
+Serotonin is the monoamine neurotransmitter that is responsible for the “feel-good” factor.
+Food such as fruits, vegetables, and whole grains contain an adequate amount of carbohydrates.

-A diet that is low in omega 3 fatty acids may not permit your brain to work at top speed thereby leaving you vulnerable to depression.
+A diet that is low in omega 3 fatty acids may not permit your brain to work at top speed, thereby leaving you vulnerable to depression.
 Foods such as wild fish and oily, little fish such as herring and sardines are great sources of omega 3 fatty acids.

-There are food sensitivities such as gluten found in wheat and processed foods can trigger system-wide inflammation that can affect the brain and impact mood and thus causing symptoms like anxiety and depression.
+There are food sensitivities such as gluten found in wheat, and processed foods can trigger system-wide inflammation that can affect the brain and impact mood and thus causing symptoms like anxiety and depression.